tahsin4466/StartASM/README.md

 StartASM contains a simple terminal akin to higher-level languages.
 Methods `input` and `output` work strictly with dynamic data stored in registers, whereas there's a seperate `print` statement to allow easy user prompts and debugging.
 All outputs and inputs are on the same line unless expressly preceded by a `print newline`.

 Check the 'code' folder for examples.
-'ExampleCode' is a file that provides no syntax errors, whereas the other files are test cases for the compiler.
-The 'Long' examples are for benchmarking the compiler and its efficiency/ Here is a simple StartASM program that calculates how long the user has left till the legal drinking age.
+Each code file contains a comment explaning it's purpose.
+Be careful about running LongCode, it's 1 million+ lines!

 ```
 comment "Let's set a constant 21 and ask the user for their age"